 Travelers find the best restaurants (including Michelin ones) are in the Bajondillo beach area, closer to Torremolinos town than Carihuela – the latter also has some beach chiringuitos offering a nice classic Andalucían lunch.

-As mentioned, the main areas for nightlife in Benalmadena are the Marina, 24-hour square, and around the Ibenza square for cheaper drinks.
+As mentioned, the main areas for nightlife in Benalmadena are the Marina, 24-hour square, and around Ibenza Square for cheaper drinks.

 Benalmadena or Torremolinos: lodging